-The Book of Isaiah, a favorite of Jesus and his followers, is unique in the Tanakh.
+The Book of Isaiah, a favorite of Jesus Christ and his followers, is unique in the Tanakh.
 While the the author laments the fallen and sinful nature of the Israelites, he looks forward to a future of redemption wherein Jerusalem will regain its glory.
 The great messiah who will lead Israel out from oppressive occupation under Babylonians is identified as Cyrus the Great of Persia in Chapter 45, though followers of Jesus later interpreted this to mean Jesus Christ, rather than Cyrus.

 Curiously within the book of Isaiah is contained an oft repeated line: the Lord will judge the nations of the earth.
 Almost certainly written in the era post judges, Isaiah is a book that identifies YHWH as a universal god.
 It espouses one of the earliest conceptions of monotheism.
 God is both universal and a judger of all nations.
 Humans are servile, fallen creatures in need of redemption from their own evil devices.
 One need not stray to far to recognize the radical reversal of archaic Hebrew traditions, as well as the striking connections to the latter day apocalyptic beliefs of the Christians.